In life, when someone hedges a situation they are limiting their exposure to the downside. In day to day life, someone can hedge many things.

 Hedging is a useful strategy even though betting on all sports isn’t the same.
 Futures wagers are long term bets that use a moneyline.
 Some individual games use a point spread while betting on other sports may involve a moneyline.

 A bettor can hedge against any of these types of wagers.
 This strategy allows the bettor to walk away as a winner or less of a loser if they choose.
+But it’s important to remember that in order to place a second bet on a hedge, you’ll be paying vig to the sportsbooks again, ultimately reducing your potential profit ceiling.

 How to hedge a bet